ritesh8467/employeeApp/README.md

 `gulp`
 `node server`

-Server will run on http://localhost:3000
+Open http://localhost:3000 on your browser

 Tech Used:
 Frontend => Redux